 Running an aggregate operation is not simple.
 You manage high-volume material flows, dispatch scheduling that changes by the minute, tight margins, compliance requirements, and constant pressure to run faster without sacrificing control.
-Yet most companies still rely on spreadsheets, tools that do not talk to each other, or legacy software that cannot keep up with the real work happening on site.
+Most companies still rely on spreadsheets, tools that do not talk to each other, or legacy software that cannot keep up with the real work happening on site.

-Common frustrations we hear from aggregate operators include:
+Common frustrations we hear from aggregate operators:

 If the system cannot sync tickets, loads, and material movements directly into accounting, you are stuck reconciling numbers after the fact.